matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 sending `m.topic` events.
 This prevents bad UX in situations where a plain text topic is sufficient such as the public rooms directory.

+Additionally, clients should duplicate the plain text topic into the existing `topic` field for backwards compatibility with clients that don't support `m.topic` yet.
+This also helps prevent inconsistencies since such clients are likely to delete the `m.topic` content block when updating `m.room.topic` themselves.

 In order to prevent formatting abuse in room topics, clients are encouraged to limit the length of topics during both entry and display, for instance, by capping the number of displayed lines.
 Additionally,